orangejuice/blog/data/activity/book-我想去看海-2006/record.en.md

 ---
-title: I Want to See the Sea
+title: I Want to See the Ocean
-slug: i-want-to-see-the-sea
 category: book
 status: todo
 rating: 0